-The Roman Julia clan probably got their name from the nickname of Numerius Julius, which would mean "hairy".
+One famous branch of the Roman gens (clan) Julia probably got their cognomen (secondary name) Caesar from the nickname of Numerius Julius, which would mean "hairy".
 Since it is known that many men of the family suffered from a very early onset of baldness, this probably started as a joke (rather like calling the bald guy "Curly").
 Or at least it became one for later generations.

 Tom "Tiny" Lister, an actor who is also a very big, very muscular, very cross-eyed, very, veryScary Black Man.

 Tiny Ron, a seven-foot-tall actor who's had a number of bit Hollywood roles (probably most notably Maihar'du in Star Trek: Deep Space Nine).